ganeshgowtham/GIDS-Banking-Innovation/README.md

 ## Deck Walk-through
 - Sequence of slides to walk through with slides in appendix
 - Lessons Learnt & Observations (with remediation plan)

+## ML and GenAI spplicability in Tresury Banking
+- Automated Psyment Repair
+- ML based STP rules
+- Bot for Operator to ease their repair process by automasting Standard Operasting Procedures from vasrious sources

 ## References